ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 SEO tips
 ~~~~~~~~

-You should implement the following SEO tips so that Google and other search
+Here are additional SEO tips for ensuring that Google and other search engines rank
-engines rank your documentation pages higher in organic search results:
+your documentation pages higher in search results:

-- Avoid having ``index.html`` pages (except for overall one for your documentation).
+- Avoid having ``index.html`` pages (except for the main one for your documentation).

-  Sphinx renders files named ``index.rst`` into pages named ``index.html``.
-Sphinx always
+  Sphinx, which renders files named ``index.rst`` into pages named ``index.html``, always
   generates absolute links.
 For example, the absolute link for ``page/index.rst`` is
   ``page.index.html``.
 Google prefers links to pages that do not end with ``index.html``.

 - Use lowercase for names of directories and files and separate words with hyphens.